chuangua/EEGQT/README.md

 EEG Processing Function

-some improvement and function change
+some improvement and function change of MNELAB